 Russian ombudsman asks Director of U.S. Bureau of Prisons to protect Yaroshenko’s rights

-MOSCOW, February 19 (RAPSI) – Russia’s Human Rights Commissioner Tatyana Moskalkova has asked Director of the Federal Bureau of Prisons Mark S. Inch for checking prison conditions of pilot Konstantin Yaroshenko, who is serving a 20-year sentence in the U.S. for conspiracy to smuggle cocaine, and protection of his rights, the ombudsman’s press office has told RAPSI.
+MOSCOW, February 19 (RAPSI) – Russia’s Human Rights Commissioner Tatiana Moskalkova has asked Director of the Federal Bureau of Prisons Mark S. Inch for checking prison conditions of pilot Konstantin Yaroshenko, who is serving a 20-year sentence in the U.S. for conspiracy to smuggle cocaine, and protection of his rights, the ombudsman’s press office has told RAPSI.

 According to the request directed to Inch, Moskalkova is concerned about tightening of Yaroshenko’s conditions of serving the sentence.
 In particular, the pilot has been prohibited from buying food and medicine.
 Moreover, the number of visits and walks will be limited for Yaroshenko in March 2018.